 - Picking inventory from storage

-- Stock taking.
-Reviewing what inventory you actually have.
+- Stock taking to review what inventory you actually have

 - High throughput products should be located nearer to the Goods In and Goods Out areas to reduce footfall.